JoeStrout/miniscript/MiniScript-cpp/README.md

 ## Building

 MiniScript is built with CMake.
 You can generate your desired flavour of build files as usual from either the CMake GUI or using `cmake` on the commandline.
-If you are unfamiliar with CMake and want to build right now, use the GUI, or follow these command-line steps:
+If you are unfamiliar with CMake and want to build right now, use the GUI, or follow the command-line steps below.

 1. Create a directory in this (MiniScript-cpp) folder called `build`.
 (Don't worry, it will be ignored by git.)

 2. `cd build` to change to that build directory.

-3. `cmake ../..` to generate a makefile and related files in the build directory.
+3. `cmake ../..` (or on Windows, `cmake ..\..`) to generate a makefile and related files in the build directory.

 4. `cmake --build .` to actually do the build.